What is a sabbatical?

 By the way, this is one of the reasons MCC is a special place.
 Thank you for your heart in this.
 Here are some ways you can help:

-1. DO encourage Mike as he prepares for his time away.
+1. DO encourage him as he prepares for his time away.

-2. DO pray for Mike every day from June 30th to August 17th.
-Ask God to speak to Mike to remind him that it is he and not what he does (pastor) that God loves.
+2. DO pray for Eric every day from April 20 to May 18.
+Ask God to speak to him to remind him that he is not what he does (Discipleship Pastor) but is His child.

-3. DON’T contact Mike during this time.
+3. DON’T contact him during this time.
 That sounds odd to say but the idea behind a sabbatical is to experience a complete disconnect from pastoral responsibilities.
-Most people have jobs they can walk away from at the end of the day and do not think about it until they go back to work.
-That is not true of ministry, and certainly not of Mike!
+He has carried those every day for almost 13 years.
+Most people have jobs they can walk away from at the end of the day and not think about it until they go back to work.
+That is not true of ministry.

 MCC’s foundational belief is that the Church is led by Jesus and the Holy Spirit through people who have been given the necessary gifts for the roles for which they’ve been selected.
 I can’t tell you how thankful I am to be part of a church where the people allow God to work through them to make MCC a place where all people feel safe investigating Who Jesus is and Who He will be in their lives, and for those of us who follow Him to help others become disciples.
 God continually raises up people to lead and serve Him, perhaps He has already been prompting you.